Chupan Chupai

 Chupan Chupai is a 2017 Pakistani comedy thriller film, directed by Mohsin Ali.
 The film stars Ahsan Khan, Neelam Muneer and Ali Rizvi in the lead cast.
 It released on 29 December 2017 under the banner of Huzu Productions, and was distributed by Hum Films.
-The film received generally positive reviews and became a commercial success at the box office, having grossed 7.00 crore.
+The film received generally positive reviews from critics and audience, however, the film only grossed 7.00 crore against its 4.00 crore budget.

-The plot of Chupan Chupai is very loosely inspired by the 2013 Indian Tamil language film Soodhu Kavvum.
+Chupan Chupai is an unofficial remake of the 2013 Indian Tamil language film Soodhu Kavvum.

 Plot

 The film is about a comedy of trios revolving around three friends Feddy, Koki and Teli, stupid by nature and cursed by luck.
 Their lives take a chilling turn when they cross paths with Babu (Ahsan Khan) and his imaginary girlfriend, Pari.
 Together they knit a smart kidnapping plan to abduct someone wealthy and demand a huge ransom.
 This takes an unexpected turn when the son of a Minister ends up in their custody and the task to find the kidnappers is given to encounter specialist, Chaudhry.
 Babu and his gang try to stay ahead of the cop, leading from one comic situation to another.